 - 1. McLendon Electric

 - 2. ca. 1910

 - 3. Multiple retail; Folk Victorian

 - 4. Originally, this building encompassed what is now 911, 913 and 915 Carroll Street.
 Calvin McLendon purchased this building in 1945.
 The first TV sold in Perry was from this store.
 Harrison electric later occupied the space.
 Cossart Design was also in this space in 2013.
 Today this is the storefront for Mossy Creek Naturals.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements.
 Aluminum doors and window frames.